Getting a puppy is a big decision. It can bring a lot of love into your home, but can also mean some adjustments.

 It’s easy to panic as a new puppy parent when your dog’s is sick or showing any other signs of illness, but it's fairly common for puppies to be sick in their first few weeks.

 Although there might be no reason for alarm, it's always worth speaking to a vet if you're worried.
-With ManyPets pet insurance you can video call a vet 24/7 through FirstVet so you can get expert advice without leaving your home.
+With ManyPets pet insurance you can get unlimited, 24/7 online vet advice with a UK registered vet, without leaving your home.

 If a pet needs major surgery or develops an ongoing condition that requires vet treatment and medication over many years, vet costs can run to thousands of pounds.
 For example: